ArchiveBox/docs/Usage.md

-▶️ *Make sure you have all the ArchiveBox [installed](https://github.com/pirate/ArchiveBox/wiki/Install) before running any of the commands below.*
+▶️ *Make sure you have ArchiveBox [fully installed](https://github.com/pirate/ArchiveBox/wiki/Install) before running any of the commands below.*

 # CLI Usage